 The Group values its stakeholders' opinions and recognises there are many intersections between stakeholders and the Group's interests.
-A materiality assessment was conducted by an independent sustainability consultant to identify and evaluate ESG issues that were deemed important to our stakeholders and the Group during the last Reporting Period.
-Through the process of engaging our stakeholders, we were also able to carry out further adjustments and improvements on our sustainability agenda.
-We are committed to performing this exercise regularly to ensure our existing priorities, strategies and policies align with stakeholders' expectations.
-A four-step approach was adopted to assess the materiality of ESG issues:
+A materiality assessment was conducted in 2021 by an independent sustainability consultancy to identify and evaluate ESG issues deemed important to our stakeholders and the Group.
+Through the process of engaging our stakeholders, we were also able to carry out further adjustments and improvements to our sustainability agenda.
+We are committed to performing this exercise regularly to ensure our existing priorities, strategies and policies align with stakeholders' expectations.1 The below steps were undertaken to assess the materiality of ESG issues: